raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 Connect three wires to the pins on the PIR.
 Note the labels on the back of the PIR PCB, which indicate the use of each pin:

-GND – which needs to be connected to corresponding ground pin on the Raspberry Pi VCC – which needs to be connected to a 3V3 pin on the Raspberry Pi OUT – which should be connected to GPIO pin 12 on the Raspberry Pi
+- The GND needs to be connected to corresponding ground pin on the Raspberry Pi
+- The VCC needs to be connected to a 3V3 pin on the Raspberry Pi
+- The OUT should be connected to GPIO pin 12 on the Raspberry Pi

 ![Photo of PIR with wires attached to pins.](images/assembly_PIR_wires.JPG)
 --- /task ---